Gender, Africa & the African Diaspora

 Global Perspectives: Gender, Africa & the African Diaspora

 A “global perspective” is when someone can think about a situation as it relates to the rest of the world.
-In Global Perspectives: Gender, Africa, & the African Diaspora, students will be introduced to the principles, theories, and methodology of psychology, while exploring the concept of “feminism” and “gender identity” in relation to Francophone (French-speaking) West African and Caribbean cultures.
+In Global Perspectives: Gender, Africa, & the African Diaspora, students will be introduced to the principles, theories, and methodology of psychology, while exploring the concept of “feminism” and “gender identity” in relation to Anglophone (English speaking) and Francophone (French-speaking) West African and Caribbean cultures.

 Fulfills Goal 3 Social Sciences (GE3S), 3 credit hours

 This course provides students with a basic introduction to the science of psychology and helps them develop a foundation of knowledge that builds across fundamental areas of study.
 Upon completing PSYC 104, students will be able to demonstrate basic competence in the principles, theories, and analytic methods used in social sciences.
 In taking this course, students should expect to be able: to develop a fundamental understanding of the science of psychology, the study of thought, feelings, and behavior; to construct a working vocabulary of terminology used in psychology and a familiarity with key people and ideas that have shaped psychology; to practice systematic and technical writing skills as utilized in the psychological sciences; to think critically about the importance of scientific methods and ethical principles of research design, and how these contribute to the body of knowledge about psychology; to understand the connections between content areas within psychology, and how to apply those psychological principles to daily life and new situations; and to create a foundation of psychology knowledge as a prerequisite for all other psychology courses at KU.

 AAAS 177 - Women with Open Eyes: Feminism, Gender, Culture & Identity in Africa and the African Diaspora

 Fulfills Goal 1 Outcome 1 (GE11), 3 credit hours